Grevlingkroken/k3s-install/BLANK_README.md

   ```sh
   apt install cloud-init libguestfs-tools
   ```
-For this project I have use a readily available Cloud image of Ubuntu 22.04, available from Ubuntu
+For this project I have use a readily available Cloud image of Ubuntu 22.04 LTS (Jammy)
 ```sh
   wget https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img
   ```